- The profession

 - Sumner Regional Medical Center - Gallatin, TN [Inactive 2016-17 AY]

-- University of TN - Knoxville, Knoxville, TN
+- University of Tennessee Medical Center - Knoxville, Knoxville, TN

-- Doctors Hospital @ Renaissance Cancer Center - Edinburg, TX [Only active for 2015-16 AY]
+- Doctors Hospital at Renaissance Cancer Center - Edinburg, TX [Only active for 2015-16 AY]

-- Massey Cancer Center @ Virginia Commonwealth University - Richmond, VA
+- Massey Cancer Center at Virginia Commonwealth University - Richmond, VA

 - Aurora BayCare Medical Center - Green Bay, WI [Inactive 2016-17 AY]

-- Gundersen Lutheran Medical Center - La Crosse, WI
+- Gundersen Health System - La Crosse, WI

-- University of Wisconsin - Madison Hospitals & Clinics - Madison, WI
+- University of Wisconsin Hospital & Clinics - Madison, WI

 Students enrolled in the program must complete their clinical training at one of the program's affiliated clinical sites.
 Prospective students may propose the addition of a new site to the program director, however, this process must be initiated well in advance of the application deadline.
 In order for a new site to be considered, the applicant must submit their request to the program director at least six (6) months prior to the application deadline.
 The site must also meet the program's requirements for a clinical site.
 Simply listing an unaffiliated clinical site on the application will not be sufficient.
 Requests not meeting this deadline will not be considered for that application cycle.

 Please be aware that a felony charge may affect your ability to obtain clinical placements and/or sit for the board examination.